jihbr/Real-Estate_and_Interest-Rates/README.md

 # SIADS593
 SIADS593 Repository for Code

+## Note
+All of our work will be ultimately merged into the development branch and **NOT** the main branch.
+We will merge into the main branch at the end.

 ## Jupyter Notebooks Setup
 ### Within GitHub
 1. Within GitHub, click on your profile image in the top right and click settings